Quick Start Guide

 Swap computators or engines to experiment with different BP behaviours.
 Here we compare plain BP to a damped variant.

-from propflow import DampingEngine, MinSumComputator
+from propflow import DampingEngine, FGBuilder, MinSumComputator

-baseline = BPEngine(graph, computator=MinSumComputator())
+baseline = BPEngine(baseline_graph, computator=MinSumComputator())

 baseline.run(max_iter=50)

-damped = DampingEngine(graph, damping_factor=0.85)
+damped = DampingEngine(damped_graph, damping_factor=0.85)

 damped.run(max_iter=50)